elcritch/sdfy/README.md

+# SDFY - Fast Signed Distance Functions for GUIs and Images

 ![All Shapes Example](data/all_shapes_grid.png)

-# SDFY - Signed Distance Functions

 A high-performance library implementing 2D signed distance functions (SDFs) with multiple rendering modes and SIMD optimizations.
 Implemented with Nim, but compatible with C/C++.